Enderlin: “What would they say in Gaza if I didn’t report that the Israelis killed him?” (from The Augean Stables)

 enderlin schwartz quote

 One of the more scandalous episodes of the Al Durah Affair came about after the judges saw the rushes and Karsenty won his appeal, much to the astonishment of the journalistic community who, under the aegis of Jean Daniel of Le Nouvel Observateur, put together a petition in his support.
-Below is a discussion of this development from an earlier post on Public Secrets (“they stage stuff all the ...
+Below is a discussion of this development from an earlier post on Public Secrets (“they stage stuff all ...

 Continue Reading →